hanskristianw/school-admin/MAIN_DOCUMENTATION.md

   - Per-class chips and class name text are colored based on `kelas_color_name`
   - Color mapping: `success` (green), `warning` (amber), `error` (red); defaults to gray when unset
   - Door Greeter duty card: Shows today/tomorrow assignment for logged-in teacher with contextual color (today=red, tomorrow=amber)
+- **Student view** (when `role.is_student = true`):
+  - Shows “Today’s Schedule” list for the selected day (default today) with subject, teacher, and time range (start–end) derived from `timetable_time`.
+  - Day selector (Mon–Sun) with localized weekday labels.
+  - Quick action button for “QR Scan” that navigates to `/student/scan`.
+  - All labels are localized; see new i18n keys under the i18n section.
 - **Access**: All authenticated users

 ### **6. Internationalization (i18n)**